hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 than 100.
 Note that this significantly decreases the requirements originally specified in Section 10.3 of {{RFC5155}}.

+Validating resolvers returning a SERVFAIL in this situation SHOULD return an Extended DNS Error {RFC8914} EDNS0 option of value [TBD].

 # Security Considerations

 This entire document discusses security considerations with various